ADmad/cakephp-jwt-auth/README.md

   respectively.

   **Note:** Some servers don't populate `$_SERVER['HTTP_AUTHORIZATION']` when `Authorization` header is set.
-So it's upto you to ensure that either `$_SERVER['HTTP_AUTHORIZATION']` or `$_ENV['HTTP_AUTHORIZATION']` is set.
+So it's up to you to ensure that either `$_SERVER['HTTP_AUTHORIZATION']` or `$_ENV['HTTP_AUTHORIZATION']` is set.

   For e.g. for apache you could use the following: